Argitalpenak

 Martin, C.D., Thierry, G., Kuipers, J.R., Boutonnet, B., Foucart, A., & Costa, A. (2013).
 Bilinguals reading in their second language do not predict upcoming words as native readers do.
 Journal of Memory and Language, 69(4), 574-588.
 Doi:10.1016/j.jml.2013.08.001

 Rodríguez-Pujadas, A., Sanjuán, A., Ventura-Campos, N., Román, P., Martin, C., Barceló, F., Costa, A., & Ávila, C. (2013).
 Bilinguals Use Language-Control Brain Areas More Than Monolinguals to Perform Non-Linguistic Switching Tasks.
-PLoS ONE, 8(9).
+Plos One, 8(9).
 Doi:10.1371/journal.pone.0073028